 Being aware of great hotlines to call is another step, but to also be aware of how it’s not the best solution for every person; especially marginalized folks who have bad experiences with law enforcement that may be involved as soon as the hotline is called.

-Finally, don’t stop the check-ins and follow ups just because you don’t see it in the news.
-Let’s work to do better, because emphasizing the importance of mental wellness shouldn’t be temporary trend, but along-term focus.
+Finally, don’t stop the check-ins and follow-ups just because you don’t see it in the news.
+Let’s work to do better because emphasizing the importance of mental wellness shouldn’t be a temporary trend.